andersonaddo/Dimension-Dash/README.md

 _In September 2018, SEGA filed a DMCA complaint to Google Play about Dimension Dash, so it was removed from Google Play.
 I've attempted to get SEGA to reconsider, but no luck.
 Please, feel free to contribute to this repo though.
 It could be a great way to learn programming and how to use Unity.
 Sorry to those who had plans to see this game published with your changes, luck wasn't on our side.
-To those interested in playing the game, you should clone this repo and build the .apk file on your computer using Unity._
+To those interested in playing the game, you can download one from the [releases](https://github.com/andersonaddo/Dimension-Dash/releases) section of this repo._